devtron-labs/devtron/docs/README.md

 ## Devtron 🚀

-Devtron is an open-source no-code Software Delivery workflow for Kubernetes.
+Devtron is a tool integration platform for Kubernetes.

-Devtron integrates seamlessly with multiple open-source tools to provide you with a no-code SaaS-like ecosystem for Kubernetes Software Delivery workflow, debugging, monitoring, logging, and holistic access management for the entire team.
+Devtron deeply integrates with products across the lifecycle of microservices,i.e., CI, CD, security, cost, debugging, and observability via an intuitive web interface.

 > To quickly get started, refer to the [Devtron Installation Guide ⎈](setup/install/README.md) ⎈